Drakaniia/python-automation/README.md

 # Python Automation System 🚀

 A powerful, object-oriented Python automation toolkit for developers.
-Execute common development tasks with a simple command: `magic`
+Execute common development tasks with a simple command: **`magic`**

 ## Features ✨

 - **GitHub Operations**: Push, pull, status, and log operations
+- **Git Repository Initialization**: Initialize and push new repos to GitHub with one command
 - **Project Structure Viewer**: Visualize your project hierarchy
 - **Extensible Architecture**: Easy to add new automation modules
 - **OOP Design**: Clean, maintainable code structure